Toggle menu

 On those roads where evidence suggests wider speed management measures would be beneficial, these will be introduced, however most streets will adopt a signage and road markings approach like we have in our city centre, and as used widely by other councils.

-When will the wider 20mph speed limits be introduced?
+When and where will the wider 20mph speed limits be introduced?

-The extent of the zone areas and a delivery timetable will be finalised following completion of the technical design work.
-This will look at signage requirements and any additional speed restriction measures that might be necessary.
+A delivery timetable for the 20mph rollout will be finalised following the completion of technical design work.
+This work involves ascertaining signage requirements and any additional speed restriction measures that might be necessary.

 Will journeys take longer?